szilvia-csernus/rabbit_rescue/TESTING.md

     * [Adopt Page Contrast Check Result](testing-images/a11y-contrast-adopt.pdf)
     * [Contact Us Page Contrast Check Result](testing-images/a11y-contrast-adopt.pdf)
 * Further accessibility tests were done with Chrome Dev Tool's Lighthouse testing, [please see below](#lighthouse-tests).

 - - -
-<br><br>

 # Lighthouse tests

 Performance, Accessibility, Best Practices and SEO tests were carried out with [Google Dev Tools](https://developer.chrome.com/docs/devtools/)' **Lighthouse** tool in `Incognito` mode.

-Results are not 100% consistent, there is always a few percent variation at each performed test.
+> This section is going to be updated to the latest results.

 Results: